wesvanduine/Bamazon/README.md

 ### MySQL Database Setup

 In order to run this application, you should have the MySQL database already set up on your machine.
 If you don't, visit the [MySQL installation page](https://dev.mysql.com/doc/refman/5.6/en/installing.html) to install the version you need for your operating system.
-Once you have MySQL isntalled, you will be able to create the *Bamazon* database and the *products* table with the SQL code found in [Bamazon.sql](Bamazon.sql).
+Once you have MySQL installed, you will be able to create the *Bamazon* database and the *products* table with the SQL code found in [Bamazon.sql](Bamazon.sql).
 Run this code inside your MySQL client like [Sequel Pro](https://www.sequelpro.com/) to populate the database, then you will be ready to proceed with running the Bamazon customer and manager interfaces.

 ### Customer Interface